marcinjucha/PredicateExpression/README.md

 # PredicateBuilder

-The predicate builder that simplify creating NSPredicate objects
+## The predicate builder that simplify creating NSPredicate objects.